Editorial by Industrial Quick Search

 Appliance Inlet

-This is the part of the appliance which accepts the power cord connector.
-Connectors and inlets are standardized by IEC 60320 (or IEC 320 for short).
+This is the part of the appliance that accepts the power cord connector.
+Connectors and inlets are standardized by IEC 60320 (or IEC 320 for short), which specifies a range of coupler types (such as C13, C14, C19) used in computers, medical equipment, and networking devices.
+Matching the inlet and connector ensures dependable and safe operation.

-The flexible cord or cable is a part of a cord or interconnection cord set.
-It is made from insulated, stranded wire conductors.
-It links the plug and connectors.
-Its length can range from 6.6 to 32.8 ft (2 to 10 m) depending on the standards used in manufacturing the power cord.
+The flexible cord or cable is a component of a cord or interconnection cord set.
+Made from insulated, stranded wire conductors, it links the plug and connectors.
+Its length can range from 6.6 to 32.8 feet (2 to 10 meters) depending on the standards used in manufacturing the power cord.
+Flexible cords are engineered for durability and flexibility, and are often rated for specific temperature ranges and abrasion resistance.

-Power cords are 2-core or 3-core depending on the number of phases of the electrical system.
+Power cords are 2-core or 3-core, depending on the number of phases of the electrical system.
 For example, the domestic distribution system is usually single-phase, requiring a 2-core cable.
-One core or wire is the live wire colored in black (North America) or brown (International), while the other is the neutral wire colored in white (North America) or blue (International).
+One core or wire is the live wire, colored black in North America or brown internationally, while the other is the neutral wire, colored white in North America or blue internationally.
+Multi-core cables (such as 4 or 5-core) are used for three-phase power distribution in industrial power cords.

 Stripped Flexible Cord

 Other flexible cord features include an additional wire smaller than the others.
-This is the grounding or earth wire colored in green (North America) or green and yellow stripes (International).
+This is the grounding or earth wire, colored green in North America or green with yellow stripes internationally.
+Cable jacket materials, such as PVC, rubber, or thermoplastic elastomer, affect resistance to chemicals, heat, and moisture.

 Pin

-A pin, also known as prong or lead, is a conductor protruding at the ends of a male connector or plug.
-It completes the path of the electrical current upon connection to the contacts of the socket or connector.
+A pin, also known as a prong or lead, is a conductor protruding from the ends of a male connector or plug.
+It completes the path of the electrical current when connected to the contacts of the socket or connector.
+Pin count and arrangement vary by country and standard, influencing compatibility and safety.

 Live Pin